-Maintaining Council's asset registers and performing strategic predictive modelling analysis works to inform Council's Long for purpose is likely to be the user of the asset.
-Asset users are key stakeholders of this Transport Asset Management Plan.
+Maintaining Council's asset registers and performing strategic predictive modelling analysis works to inform Council's Long Term Financial Plans.
+Responsible for coordinating the development and implementation of asset management processes and frameworks within Council and for developing a 10 year renewal schedule for all asset categories based on adopted Strategic Asset Management Framework (SAMF).